 - Request ETS to submit official GRE and TOEFL (international applicants only) scores directly to the LSU Graduate School.
 The institution code is 6373.
 The department code is not required.

-- 3 Letters of Recommendation (on official university/company letterhead and in sealed envelopes).
-Please note that no form is needed.
-Please also note that these letters can be uploaded by the references (those writing the letter) directly through the application website.
+- 3 Letters of Recommendation on official university/company letterhead.
+Please note that these letters can be uploaded by the references (those writing the letter) directly through the application website.
 See instructions and submission options explained on the application.

 - Any other documents you wish to submit.
 You may also submit other documents that you feel would be of interest to those reviewing your application.
 For example, applicants often submit a resume (or CV) with their documents.